garystafford/spring-music-docker/README.md

 Docker Machine 0.8.1
 ```

-To build the project’s host VM, Docker images, and containers, run the build script, using the following command: <code>sh ./build_project.sh</code>.
+To build the project’s host VM, Docker images, and containers, run the build script, using the following command: `sh ./build_project.sh`.
 This script is useful when working with CI/CD automation tools, such as <a href="https://jenkins-ci.org/">Jenkins CI </a>or <a href="http://www.thoughtworks.com/products/go-continuous-delivery">ThoughtWorks go</a>.
 However, I suggest first running each command, locally, to understand the build process.
 ```bash
 #!/bin/sh